szw/vim-g/README.md

     :G hello
     :G start up

 `G` command can use a word under the cursor.
-Just move the cursor to a word and type the same command in the command line:
+Just move the cursor to the word and type the same command in the command line:

     :G